Many horse racing fans in our groups are asking, “Who is the male horse racing pundit?”

 Being one of the most experienced horse racing presenters in history, John Brough Scott has been around to see a lot of the most iconic moments in horse racing history.

 He decided in 1971 to change his career from being a jockey to being a horse racing correspondent for The ITV Seven.
-He would provide viewers with great analysis and summarise the history of the sport for younger viewers.
+He would provide viewers with excellent analysis and summarise the history of the sport for younger viewers.

-Once he finished with The ITV Seven, he decided to move to Channel 4 Racing for over 30 years!
+Once he finished with ITV Seven, he decided to move to Channel 4 Racing for over 30 years!

 Mark Johnson